iman-salmani/iplan/README.md

 </div>

 ## Features
-* grouping tasks with project and list
+* Grouping tasks with project and list
 * Timer for tasks
 * Global search
 * Move tasks by drag and drop